brixen/brixen.io/_posts/2012-12-11-a-ruby-design-process.markdown

 to discuss the process in any forum using any language they choose.

 Writing code and playing with it is one of the main ways to get a feel for a feature.
-The design process proposed here does not intend to intefere with that.
+The design process proposed here does not intend to interfere with that.
 It is also expected that discussions and collaboration between different Council members would be undertaken long before a proposal is submitted.